 Replanting Your Asparagus

 Make a mound of soil mixed with compost in your prepared trench.
 Arrange the mounds so that each asparagus plant is about 18 inches apart.
-The top of the crown should be about 2 inches beneath the soil surface.
-Spread the roots of the plant over the mound, and make sure the emerging spears are facing upwards.
-Cover the crowns with the soil and compost mixture until the trench is filled in.
-Cover the soil surface with 3 inches of mulch.
-This will both stop weed seeds from germinating and preserve moisture for the newly planted crowns.
+The top of the crown should be about two inches beneath the soil surface.
+Spread the plant's roots over the mound, and make sure the emerging spears are facing upwards.
+Cover the crowns with the soil and compost mixture until the trench is filled.
+Cover the soil surface with three inches of mulch.
+Mulching will stop weed seeds from germinating and preserve moisture for the newly planted crowns.

 Care for Newly Transplanted Asparagus Plants